Bachelor In Paradise Episode 3 Recap

 Jordan & Annaliese

 Are over!
-Following his date with Jenna date, Jordan tells Annaliese that he's not interested in committing to Annaliese anymore.
+Following his date with Jenna, Jordan tells Annaliese that he's not interested in committing to Annaliese anymore.
 Cue the tears.
-Alack, alas, one more relationship has passed.
+Alack, alas, one more relationship has fizzled.

 Caroline & John

 Caroline arrives in Paradise riding a bundle of nerves.
-She interviews a few men, only to land on Venmo John, the fan favourite from Becca's season of The Bachelorette.
+She interviews a few men, only to land on Venmo John, the fan favorite from Becca's season of The Bachelorette.
 John needs a win.
 So does Caroline, who says she recently went through a breakup.
 Despite the machinations of a very cute tiny cat, Caroline and John manage to have a warm first date.
-They kiss, and agree that they'd like a relation ship Carly and Evan's relationship from Bachelor in Paradise season 3.
+They kiss, and agree that they'd like a relationship like Carly and Evan's from Bachelor in Paradise season 3.

 But, just the next day...